-The City of Port Adelaide Enfield recognises that some businesses and residential addresses keep guard dogs for differing reasons.
+We recognise that some businesses and residential addresses keep guard dogs for differing reasons.
 The Dog and Cat Management Act 1995 and the Dog and Cat Management Regulations 2017 places conditions on the owners of guard dogs, attack trained dogs and patrols dogs.
 Links below provide further information to owners of guard dogs.

 Choosing a pet is a commitment for life, serious consideration needs to be put into deciding what pet(s) are right for you and your family.
 The Select A Pet website matches dog and cat breeds to owners budget, allergies, property type and commitment to grooming, exercise and company etc.

 Council offers free first registration of dogs adopted through the Animal Welfare League or RSPCA animal shelters.
-As well as increasing the number of dogs re-homed these dogs are desexed, microchipped, temperament tested, wormed and vaccinated.
+As well as increasing the number of dogs re-homed these dogs are desexed, microchipped, temperament tested, wormed and vaccinated

 We encourage the use of force-free or positive reinforcement training methods for all dogs.

 Force-free and positive reinforcement training is rewarding the behaviour you want to see from your dog rather than punishing the ones you do not want.

 Force-free training is advocated by the RSPCA, Animal Welfare League SA, the Australian Veterinary Association, the Association of Pet Dog Trainers (Australia) and the Pet Professional Guild.
 For more information about force-free training visit https://www.rspcasa.org.au/the-issues/force-free-dog-trainers/